 Unpacking the $3M Division 296 Tax

-As the federal government moves to introduce a new 15 per cent tax on superannuation earnings above $3 million (known as the Division 296 tax), concerns have emerged about its broader implications for investment strategies, retirement planning, and even the property market.
+As the federal government moves to introduce additional tax on superannuation earnings above $3 million (known as the Division 296 tax), concerns emerged about its broader implications for investment strategies, retirement planning, and even the property market.

-If passed by Parliament, the tax will apply from 1 July 2025, effectively doubling the tax rate from 15% to 30% balances exceeding $3 million.
+If passed by Parliament, the tax will apply from 1 July 2026 (delayed from the original 2025 start date), effectively doubling the tax rate from 15% to 30% on earnings attributable to balances exceeding $3 million and almost tripling the tax rate from 15% to 40% on earnings attributable to balances exceeding $10 million.

 According to the Grattan Institute, super tax concessions cost the federal budget nearly $50 billion annually.
 The Institute argues that super has increasingly become a “taxpayer-subsidised inheritance scheme”, with Treasury projecting that by 2060, one-third of super withdrawals will be made as bequests, up from one-fifth today.